siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/630-2025-02-12-cewl-on-kali-linux-tools-a-comprehensive-guide.md

 linkTitle: cewl
 translationKey: cewl-on-kali-linux-tools-a-powerful-custom-wordlist-generator
 weight: 630
-description: In this blog post, we'll explore CeWL, a powerful tool for generating custom wordlists from websites, and how it can be used in Kali Linux for password cracking.
+description: In this article, we'll explore CeWL, a powerful tool for generating custom wordlists from websites, and how it can be used in Kali Linux for password cracking.
 date: 2023-02-12
 url: cewl-on-kali-linux-tools-a-powerful-custom-wordlist-generator
 tags: